analogdevicesinc/ai8x-training/README.md

 #### Energy Measurement

 The MAX78000 Evaluation Kit (EVKit) revision C and later includes a MAX32625 microcontroller connected to a MAX34417 power accumulator.
-Since the sample rate of the MAX34417 s slow compared to typical inference times, `ai8xize.py` supports the command line parameter `--energy` that will run 100 iterations of the inference, separating out the input data load time.
+Since the sample rate of the MAX34417 is slow compared to typical inference times, `ai8xize.py` supports the command line parameter `--energy` that will run 100 iterations of the inference, separating out the input data load time.
 This allows enough sample time to get meaningful results (recommended minimum: 1 second).

 When running C code generated with `--energy`, the power display on the EVKit will display the inference energy.

 *Note: MAX78000 uses LED1 and LED2 to trigger power measurement via MAX32625 and MAX34417.*

+See https://github.com/MaximIntegratedAI/MaximAI_Documentation/blob/master/MAX78000_Evaluation_Kit/MAX78000%20Power%20Monitor%20and%20Energy%20Benchmarking%20Guide.pdf for more information about benchmarking.

 ## Further Information